-The selection pressures resulted in the predatory mites A. deleoni to develop resistance against propargite, 56 % C_uO and neem seed extracts, but did not affect the feeding preference and the predatory capacity of the mite A. deleoni on T. urticae.
+The selection pressures resulted in the predatory mites A. deleoni to develop resistance against propargite, 56% copper oxide (CuO), and neem seed extracts, but did not affect the feeding preference and the predation capacity of the predatory mite A. deleoni on T. urticae